Tuesday, April 30, 2019

 hindsight.
 So, without even

-delving too deep into the
+delving too deeply into the

 disturbing parts (I’m easy